igorbrigadir/twitter-advanced-search/README.md

 All user, tweet, DM, and some other object IDs are snowflake IDs on twitter since `2010-06-01` and `2013-01-22` for user IDs.
 In short, each ID embeds a timestamp in it.

-To use these with `min_id` / `max_id` as time delimiters, either pick a tweet ID that roughly has a `created_at` time you need, remembering that all times on twitter are UTC, or use the following (This works for all tweets after Snowflake was implemented):
+To use these with `since_id` / `max_id` as time delimiters, either pick a tweet ID that roughly has a `created_at` time you need, remembering that all times on twitter are UTC, or use the following (This works for all tweets after Snowflake was implemented):

 To convert a Twitter ID to microsecond epoch: